mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 Unconscious bias may impact "academic performance, engagement with school, course and major choice, and persistence in higher education" (Gershenson and Dee 2017). (?this is a stretch)

 ### What can teachers do about this?
 (core values: get to know your students, treat students as individuals) (strategies: empathize, use asset framing, guard) (anchor: Gershenson and Dee, Forscher)
 (field: Gregory et al. 2014; Gregory et al. 2016)

 From Gregory and Fergus (2017), "to advance equity, educators could examine their own conscious and unconscious beliefs, and consider whether they hold negative stereotypes about students’ cultural and stylistic codes... and examine how their unconscious beliefs affect their decision-making."

 Video coaching around student expectations (Hafen et al. 2015) can improve expecatations even for students with behavior problems, and has been shown to reduce racial disparities in discipline practices (Gregory et al. 2017).

 Practice empathizing with students' experiences (while emphasizing the importance of their own individual responsibility).  (related to Viesca et al. 2014, where "The emphasis has moved from “understanding inequity” to becoming an ally").
+Individuation and perspective-taking (Chapman et al. 2013).

 Practice seeing student strengths.
 Building from empathy, "building relationships of care" is a key strategy to disrupt deficit frames (Paris 2015) Finding mismatches between their strengths and interests and school, rather than seeing them as lacking.